mwrnd/notes/XDMA_Communication/README.md

 ![Address Editor Assign All](img/Address_Editor_Assign_All.png)

 You can edit the AXI Block addresses as required.
+The *Range* is the size that Vivado will implement for each block.
+If the value is too large for your target FPGA then Implementation will fail.
 Even though each Network can have overlapping addresses, avoid this as it can lead to confusion.

 ![AXI Addresses](img/Address_Editor.png)